-Exclusive: Trump, industry work to save much-touted $110 billion Saudi arms deal
+Exclusive: Trump, industry work behind the scenes to save Saudi arms package

 Lockheed said this week they did not know when a firm agreement would be signed.

 Saudi Arabia - seen as the linchpin of the Trump administration’s strategy to counter Iran’s influence in the Middle East - is a top buyer of U.S. military equipment.
 Its imports totaled $65 billion between 2009 and 2016, according to the Government Accountability Office that monitors public finances and halting shipments to the kingdom would be inconceivable for the U.S. defense industry.
+(Graphic: tmsnrt.rs/2JgvPkq)

 Still, defense contractors and the administration worry deals could stall in Congress where Democrats and Republicans alike are alarmed by the Khashoggi case, which has laid bare the risks of downgrading human rights concerns amid the “Buy American” push.